camile024/tsam/README.md

 ## Features:
 **Program does the following repeatedly, after time interval and during times specified by user (e.g. every 1 hour, 12:00-00:00):**
 -Stores channel IDs, parent channel's ID, channel name, number of clients on the channel
--Removes old data (if specified, e.g. data older than 7 days)
+-Removes old data (if specified, e.g. data older than 7 days) -Runs desired .sh scripts on startup/error/snapshot (e.g. turn an LED on if failed to let user know)

 **Each time requested the program:**
 -Calculates/shows each channel's data based on the files gathered: